twojay-dn/streamlit_services/resource/prompts/questions_generation_prompt_v3.01.md

 for example, if the quiz answer is "fruit", the questions could be : "Is this fruit typically red on the outside?", "Does this fruit grow on trees?", "Does this fruit have seeds inside that are commonly eaten?"

+and we need also several questions which are not related to {quiz_category}.

 ### Constraints
 - {quiz_category} is the answer.
 So you must hide the answer in your questions.
 - Your questions are not allowed to be the same.